gaidardzhiev/slug/readme.md

 The advanced recursion and higher order function examples prove its ability to express any computable function, fulfilling the definition of Turing completeness.

 ---

+## License

+This project is provided under the GPL3 License.

+---